 This lovely scenery has inspired many artists and artisans who live along the High Road.
 We welcome you to come, explore, and help sustain the rural economy of this charming, centuries-old region.

 The Dixon Studio Tour is a cooperative effort with the various artists performing all of the jobs from preparing the map to painting signs as well as coordinating the whole event.
 The local community has also been included with the formation of "The Mercado" which takes place at the public school and features many home grown and homemade local products.
 The "Collected Works" show, features an outstanding piece of work by each of the artists on the tour.

-Every spring, our artists will open their studios in May from 10am-5pm. more than 80 artists will be showcasing work in a variety of media and genres including painting, ceramic, drawing, glass, jewelry, oil, photography, printmaking, sculpture, wood, and digital, fiber, wearable and recycled art.
+More than 80 artists will be showcasing work in a variety of media and genres including painting, ceramic, drawing, glass, jewelry, oil, photography, printmaking, sculpture, wood, and digital, fiber, wearable and recycled art.